grindlemire/go-lucene/README.md

 A search string parser for Go programs that will generate SQL for you and has no external dependencies.

 Out of the box it supports [Apache Lucene](https://lucene.apache.org/core/9_4_2/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description) but it can be extended to other syntaxes as well.
+It uses a bottom up grammar parser using the [shift reduce](https://en.wikipedia.org/wiki/Shift-reduce_parser) method.

 # Usage